xl0/lovely-docs/doc_db/sveltejs_sveltekit/advanced_features/advanced/short_digest.md

-Documentation index for advanced SvelteKit topics.
+Documentation index page for advanced SvelteKit topics (no content).